Xila-Project/Old_documentation/source/Software reference/Modules/Graphics.md

 Some widget have also been added :

+:::{toctree}
+    :maxdepth: 1
+Graphics/Window
+Graphics/Dialog
+Graphics/File Explorer
+Graphics/Screen

 - `Dialog_Type`
 - `File_Explorer_Type`
 - `Screen_Type`
 - `Window_Type`

-These wrapper only contains a pointer to the LVGL widget.
-The original widget is created and deleted by using `Create(...)` and `Delete()` methods (not created / deleted with wrapper constructor / destructor).
-The heritage of widget have been respected, and casting is possible (checking is performed using `lv_class_t`).
+These wrapper only contains a pointer to the LVGL objects.
+The widget is created and deleted by using `Create(...)` and `Delete()` methods (not created / deleted with wrapper constructor / destructor).
+The heritage of widget have been respected, and casting is possible (using the copy constructor from the base type `Object_Type`).
+The type is then  performed using the `Widget_Type::Class` (wrapper for `lv_class_t`).

 See [](<../Nomenclature.md>) for more information about the naming convention.